 The dessert of Yorkshire rhubarb, semi-frozen ginger cream, arlette biscuit and rhubarb sorbet

-I was fortunate to be booked in for a deep tissue massage the following morning, so I made sure I was up early to enjoy breakfast of coffee, lovely thick yoghurt and avocado on toast.
+I was up early to enjoy breakfast of coffee, lovely thick yoghurt and avocado on toast.
 (Strangely, many country house classics such as Eggs Benedict and Eggs Florentine weren’t on offer here, although they were available in the spa cafe).
-After a tours of some more bedrooms I scooted back across to the spa and enjoyed an hour of bliss while being pummelled and stretched – not bad for a Monday morning!

 Some of the breakfast selection the following morning